 There are no absolutes when it comes to stealth microbes.
 A negative test does not rule out the possibility of a certain microbe being present or the possibility of other microbes being present.
 Diagnosis should not rely on labs alone.
-It’s a matter of adding up all the clues including symptom profile, prevalence of possible microbes in the geographic area, and any other factors that may be helpful in making the diagnosis.
+It’s a matter of adding up all the clues, including the symptom profile, prevalence of possible microbes in the geographic area, and any other factors that may be helpful in making the diagnosis.

 If you decide to do lab testing, the place to start is with labs covered by your medical insurance.
 Insurance policies are highly variable, however, and it is up to you (not your doctor) to find out what is and isn’t covered.

-Most health care insurance policies will cover testing for Borrelia and possible coinfections with in-network labs.
-Most in-network labs, however, only do basic level testing, which often carries a low probability of actually diagnosing an offending microbe.
+Most healthcare insurance policies will cover testing for borrelia and possible coinfections with in-network labs.
+Most in-network labs, however, only do basic-level testing, which often carries a low probability of actually diagnosing an offending microbe.

 Reasons to Test

-- “Need to know.”
+- Needing to know

 - Some stealth microbes are more virulent than others and respond better to antibiotic therapy; a positive test can help direct therapy.

 - Obtaining lab tests for microbes supports research and increases the knowledge base of stealth microbes.